-Store all of your content on LinkedIn.
-Social media has guickly become one of the most reliable sources of online marketing.
-Don't be afraid to leverage this invaluable resource to your benefit.
-But, don't forget to tap into your existing networks from your "former life."
+Social media has become one of the most effective sources of online marketing.
+Leverage this invaluable resource to your benefit.
+But don't forget to tap into your existing networks from your "former life."
 Leveraging the power of social media will help you connect with factions of people you never thought were possible.
 Connect with as many people as you can or at least as many people you think can help grow your business.
 There are over two billion people searches on LinkedIn every year.
+Store your content on LinkedIn.
 Make sure you are visible.

 Getting the word out via social media is something that can enhance your image as a Chair or consultant.
 Use Twitter as a secondary delivery system.
-The 140 character micro blogging website has helped thousands of businesses and consultants extend and improve their brand, and it can certainly do the same for you.
+The 280-character micro blogging website has helped thousands of businesses and consultants extend and improve their brand, and it can certainly do the same for you.
 Leave no stone unturned.
 Explore every option and convey the human, personal side of your brand.
 But just being on social media isn't enough.
 Active and regular participation is key.

-Begin to follow people of interest, prospective clients, and peers.
-You can use search.twitter.com to find people tweeting about very specific things, or using keywords in their profile (i.e. CEO or an industry specific keyword).
-Directories like Twellow also help to find industry specific contacts.
+Start following people of interest, prospective clients, and peers.
+You can use search.twitter.com to find people tweeting about very specific things, or using keywords in their profile (i.e., CEO or an industry specific keyword).